flowingis/Idephix/docs/configuration.rst

 The file **must** return an instace of ``\Idephix\Config``, which lets you configure the targets and the preferred ssh client.

+Idephix uses 3 main configuration elements:

+- targets
+- sshClient
+- extensions

+None of them are mandatory, you'll need targets and sshClient only to execute remote tasks and extensions only if you want to register some extension.

-This example of ``idxrc.php`` file will give you and idea of how define targets and ssh clients:
+This example of ``idxrc.php`` file will give you and idea of how define targets, ssh clients and extensions:

 .. code-block:: php